-SchoolTutoring Academy’s tutoring programs for Jenison students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Jenison, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Jenison Public Schools (JPS) provide education from preschool to grade twelve.
 JPS adheres to the requirements of the Michigan Department of Education (MDE) and the Common Core State Standards (CCSS).
 Highlights of the curriculum include technology education and literacy.
 The district provides opportunities to use current technological tools, such as Chromebooks, iPads, Macbook Pro tablets, and Classroom Voice Enhancement.
 Literacy in all subjects is a key objective in the JPS curriculum, so students regularly participate in close reading and writing exercises.